apatil88/AndroidApps/README.md

 #Memorable Places
 Location aware app that demonstrates the use of Android framework location API, Google Maps and ListViews to display user's memorable places.

+#What's The Weather
+App to display weather in a given city.
+This app uses AsyncTask to query OpenWeather API to obtain and parse weather information returned in JSON format.